Multilateral Cooperation: Youth Employment

 |Requesting country||Providing country|

-From September 10 to 14, an officer from Grenada visited the Ministry of Labor and Social Security (MLSS) of Jamaica to learn about their practices in the area of Youth Employment.
+From September 10 to 14, an officer from St. Lucia visited the Ministry of Labor and Social Security (MLSS) of Jamaica to learn about their practices in the area of Youth Employment.
 This visit took place within the Cooperation between Barbados and Jamaica, which, being a follow-up activity from the 2016 Intersectorial Workshop on Youth Employment: Articulation between Education and Work", it was also attended by delegates from St. Lucia, St. Kitts & Nevis and Grenada.

 The general objective of the study tour was to promote the enhancement Caribbean youth employment policies and programs, including training and school-to-work transition initiatives, in order to reduce the high levels of youth unemployment and number of youth who are neither in education or employment.

-During 5 days, delegates from these Caribbean countries analyzed the experiences of Jamaica's main youth employment programs.
+For 5 days, delegates from these Caribbean countries analyzed the experiences of Jamaica's main youth employment programs.
 Among them was the HEART Trust, the National Training Agency (NTA), the National Youth Service (NYS) and the On the Job Training Program (OJT).

 Also, through presentations by Jamaican officials, the representatives of the visiting countries learned about the operation of areas such as the Labor Market Information System (LMIS) and the Electronic Work Exchange (ELE) of the Ministry of Jamaica.

-The Activity ended with field visits for the delegates could analyze the implementation of these programs in practice.
+The Cooperation Activity ended with field visits for the delegates could analyze the implementation of these programs in practice.
 The first one took place in the Jamaican Producers Factory, and the second the Montego Bay area, where they had the opportunity to interact with the interns of the Hilton Roseball interns.